twitter/nodes/README.md

 #### map and flatMap

-You can map a node of type A to another type B or even the Future of B `Future<B>` using vairous mapping methods.
-You can provide either a `NamedFunction` or a Java 8 lambda method for the logic:
+You can convert a node of type A to type B using a map.
+You only need to provide a function (in the form of a name string and a Java function, or a `NamedFunction` object).
+You can also do a `flatMap` where your function returns a `Future<B>` rather than straight type B, so you can call other asynchronous process inside.

 ```java
 // To convert the node of one type to another, synchronously